Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Introduction

 \section{Introduction}

 For nearly a century, the concept of extra dimensions has been a tantalizing topic in theoretical physics.
 In the early 20th century, Kaluza and Klein pioneered the exploration of extra dimensions with their formulation of a five-dimensional spacetime theory, famously known as the Kaluza-Klein (KK) theory \cite{8,9}, aiming to unify electromagnetic and gravitational forces.
 This groundbreaking idea paved the way for further investigations into the physics of extra dimensions.
-But the extra dimentions in these thories are so extremrly small that can not be detected by the present experiments.
-Entering the 21st century, after the Arkani-Hamed- Dimopoulos-Dvali (ADD) model \cite{89} was put forward, Randall and Sundrum introduced models with warped extra dimensions, known as the RS-1 and RS-2 models \cite{10,11,12,13,14}, to address the long-standing hierarchy problem and the cosmological constat problem.
-These models, by integrating new dimensional concepts into cosmology and particle physics, have significantly advanced our understanding and research into the physics of extra dimensions.
+However in this scenario, the size of the extra dimension is so extremely small that it cannot be detected by the present experiments.
+Entering the 21st century, after the Arkani-Hamed-Dimopoulos-Dvali (ADD) model \cite{89} was put forward, Randall and Sundrum introduced models with warped extra dimensions, known as the RS-1 and RS-2 models \cite{10,11}, to address the long-standing hierarchy problem and the cosmological constant problem.

+{ However, in the above models \cite{89,10,11}, the brane is idealized as having no thickness, which leads to a singularity at the brane location.
+In the most fundamental theory, there appears to exist a minimum length scale, and thus the thickness of a brane should be taken into account in more realistic and physically meaningful field models.
+For this reason, more natural thick brane scenarios have been extensively investigated \cite{12,13,14,Wang0201051,Bazeia0610233,Afonso0601069,Slatyer0609003,LYX1104.3188,Bazeia1306.1847,ZY1507.00630,WJJ2010.05016,22,22-1}.
+Actually in the early 1980s, the domain wall model which derives from the topology defect, was proposed as a thick brane without considering the gravity \cite{RubakovPLB1983}.
+Subsequently, over the last three decades, based on gravity coupled to the scalars, many smooth thick branes have been naturally constructed \cite{12,13,14,Wang0201051,Bazeia0610233,Afonso0601069,Slatyer0609003,WJJ2010.05016}.
+For more details, see refs. \cite{VDzhunushaliev0904.1775,6}.

+In addition to thick branes generated by scalar fields, one can also consider the $f(R)$ theory, in which the Lagrangian is given by a function of the scalar curvature $R$.
+This theory was originally proposed in cosmology, and is widely regarded in literature as a valid alternative to Dark Energy, Dark Matter and for the possibility of generating inflation (e.g. the Starobinsky model) \cite{Capozziello0201033,Alexei0706.2041,Sahni0610026,Capozziello1108.6266,Sotiriou0805.1726,DeFelice1002.4928,Nojiri1011.0544}.
+Reference \cite{Capozziello0201033} achieved exact accelerated expanding solutions for several fourth order theory of gravity, and got an alternative scheme to the standard quintessence scalar field.
+For higher-derivative $f(R)$ gravity, a class of models was also proposed which produce viable cosmology different from the LambdaCDM (Lambda Cold Dark Matter) one \cite{Alexei0706.2041}.

+Within the braneworld framework, a number of works have been devoted to embedding branes into various types of $f(R)$ theories \cite{LYX1104.3188,Bazeia1306.1847,ZY1507.00630,22,22-1,6}.
+In refs. \cite{LYX1104.3188,Bazeia1306.1847}, thick $f(R)$ branes are generated by background scalar fields, while in refs. \cite{ZY1507.00630,22,22-1}, they are derived from the pure geometric $f(R)$ gravity without introducing additional matter fields.
+Besides, other approaches to constructing thick brane models have also been explored (see refs. \cite{VDzhunushaliev0904.1775,6} and references therein).